Poilaupat/DevToys-DuplicateDetector/README.md

 This mode allows you to configure a part of the line (with a zero-based offset and a length) to search for duplicates.
 In this mode, the searched part of the lines is highlighted in green, while the found duplicates are still highlighted in red.
 ![OffsetLengthMode](doc/dde-doc-mode-offsetlength.png)

+### Removing duplicates
+If duplicates are found, you have additionaly the possibility to remove them from the displayed text.
+Just click on the "Unduplicate" button.
+You can control the way duplicates are removed in the option panel.

 ## DuplicateDetector in DevToys CLI

 ### Installation